Maggie-Njeri/AirBnB_clone/web_static/README.md

-creating a static webpage using css and html for the AirBnB_clone
+images for the AirBnB clone